pandey-sundaram/Vintage-Analog-Clock/README.md

 A classic analog clock built using Python + Pygame, featuring vintage Roman numerals, old-style colors, smooth clock-hand animation, and real-time date & time display right below the clock hands.

-This project is perfect for Computer Graphics, Mini Project, DAA / Python Lab, or a Portfolio Project.

 📸 Preview